 - Dietary requirements will be catered for and students will need to provide this information as part of the application process.

 There is a maximum of 40 female students selected to participate in the program in 2020.
 To participate in the subsequent stages of the program, students must have participated in the Girl Power in Engineering and IT camp whilst in year 9.

 - All applications need to be submitted online.

-- Program is currently open only to students in Year 9.
+- Program is open only to students in Year 9.

 - Shortlisted candidates will need to supply a letter of support from their School Principal supporting their application.

-- Successful applicants will be notified by 6 June.
+- Successful applicants will be notified in early May.